Serves 4 people - Preparation time 1 hour - cooking time 5 min

 This is what wild garlic looks like:

-Making the pasta Dough: Peel and roughly chop the wild garlic.
-Transfer to a blender and blend with one egg until smooth.
-Add the flour the to the garlic and egg puree.
+Peel and roughly chop the wild garlic.
+Transfer to a blender or food processor and blend with one egg until smooth.
+Add the garlic and egg puree to the flour.
 Mix with a fork until combined, then knead for around 15 minutes until soft and smooth.
 Cover with a plate and let rest for approximately ½ hour.
 As your dough is resting, make the ravioli filling.
-Filling: Combine all filling ingredients in a bowl.
-Rest in the fridge until needed.
-Rolling the Pasta Dough:

 You will need a flat surface – a table or a bench should do.